Cloudy with a High Near 25

 Today

-A 20 percent chance of snow before 10am.
-Areas of blowing snow.
-Cloudy through mid morning, then gradual clearing, with a high near 25.
+Patchy fog before 11am.
+Otherwise, sunny, with a high near 27.
 Wind chill values as low as zero.
-Windy, with a west wind 21 to 29 mph, with gusts as high as 40 mph.
+Southwest wind 5 to 7 mph.

 Tonight